 You’re probably here because you feel like you have an entirely different body after having a baby.

-And maybe you want to feel stronger, get more energy, lose some weight and not have to worry about peeing yourself if you laugh too hard.
+And maybe you’d love to feel as strong as you did before you had a baby, get more energy, lose some weight and not have to worry about peeing yourself if you laugh too hard.
 Seriously.

 The problem is…

-You have 500 other things that seem so much more important than exercising.
+Most days you feel like you have 500 other things that seem so much more important than getting a workout in.

 You’re crazy self-conscious about all the wobbly bits that didn’t used to be there so putting on tight workout clothes just makes you feel uncomfortable.